 The Power Primer method addresses this problem by utilizing a strategy called the Size Principle, which says that you can use muscle fibers when training in two ways, lifting heavier or lifting lighter but as fast as possible.
 This is a well-documented idea called Henneman’s size principle.
 (Henneman on Wiki).

 Eric Bach also noticed that when lifting heavy all the time not only did athletic performance NOT improve noticeably in real terms, but there were also a whole host of other problems springing up along the way, like battered joints and a still high body fat ratio.

-The author’s strategy is to address these issue with a multifaceted approach that encompasses all levels of fitness to deliver a well rounded, strong and jacked physique that not only looks good on a beach, but also performs well in any situation.
+The author’s strategy is to address these issues with a multifaceted approach that encompasses all levels of fitness to deliver a well-rounded, strong and jacked physique that not only looks good on a beach but also performs well in any situation.

 The Explosive Power Primer Training Strategy